pjanul/pymgal/README.md

 ### How do I get set up?

-Begin by downloading pymgal onto your own device and placing it in your directory of choice.
-After downloading, you will need to install the necessary dependencies and configure yur database before you can run the code.
+Begin by downloading/cloning pymgal onto your own device and placing it in your directory of choice.
+After downloading, you will need to install the necessary dependencies and configure your database before you can run the code.

 ##### Dependencies

 To install the necessary dependencies, simply enter the outer pymgal directory and run the following at the command line.

-`pip install -r requirements. txt`
+`pip install -r requirements.txt`

 ##### Database configuration